-During the year, the Corporation received \$11.2 million in its General Fund from State appropriations.
-These revenues were used to pay \$10.3 million in general and administrative expenditures.
-This resulted in an increase of \$953 thousand in the General Fund balance.
-The Corporation also received \$332.6 million in its Debt Service Fund from State appropriations for payment of debt service on its outstanding bonds and earned \$2.3 million in investment income on its Capital Reserve Account and other Debt Service Accounts within the Debt Service Fund.
-The Corporation also paid \$48 million (such amount is net of receipts and includes the April 1, 2010 swap payment due to the counterparties of \$14.5 million which was paid March 31, 2010) on its interest rate exchange agreements.
-These payments were included within the total amount reported as debt service interest.
+During the year, the Corporation received nearly \$4.0 million in its General Fund from State appropriations.
+These revenues were used to pay \$4.1 million in general and administrative expenditures.
+This resulted in a decrease of \$53 thousand in the General Fund balance.
+The Corporation also received \$375.3 million in its Debt Service Fund from State appropriations for payment of debt service on its outstanding bonds and earned \$591 thousand in investment income on its Capital Reserve Account and other Debt Service Accounts within the Debt Service Fund.
+The Corporation also paid and received \$23 million and \$900 thousand respectively, on its interest rate exchange agreements.